 I don’t even remember noticing the dark so much in college, which was the first time I experienced true darkness before 5 pm.
 I’m not sure if it was because I was so busy with classes, homework, and college life, that I just didn’t have time to pay attention?
 Or if life was relatively easy, being that I was a college student without any major responsibilities 😇?

-Another funny note, the full state of Indiana does now participate in time change (they started after we moved away), but they’re STILL weird.
-The vast majority of the state is on Eastern time and changes with New York City, but those few counties near the Illinois border are still on Central time and change with Chicago (for the same reasons I mentioned above).
+Another funny note: Indiana’s full state does now participate in time change (they started after I moved away), but they’re STILL weird.
+The vast majority of the state is in the Eastern time zone and changes with New York City, but those few counties near the Illinois border are still in the Central time zone and change with Chicago (for the same reasons I mentioned above).

-I’ve definitely been feeling the SAD in the last few weeks.
+I struggle with SAD the most these 3 weeks before Thanksgiving.
 The weather in the Black Hills is usually fairly decent, but Fall does tend to be one of our cloudier times of the year.
 That, and the lack of daylight, tends to exacerbate any SAD symptoms I’m currently feeling.

 It’s INCREDIBLY frustrating when you’re already feeling lousy and Mother Nature just smiles at you and keeps kicking your emotional butt with her cruddy weather…but there’s something oddly calming about it too.
 Like she does not give a SH*T about how we feel.
 She just does her thing, completely oblivious and ambivalent about our needs or comforts.
 It’s humbling, and I find the consistency of it somewhat comforting, strangely enough.

-This time of year, the few weeks between Halloween and Thanksgiving, are usually the roughest for me.
-The excitement and decorations of Halloween are over, but it’s too early for Christmas (despite what some might tell you. 🙄) I’m not sure which is the chicken, and which is the egg, but I also find my SAD symptoms compound (or are worsened) by any other stressors/worries I have going on.
+This time of year, the excitement and decorations of Halloween are over, but it’s too early for Christmas (despite what some might tell you. 🙄) I’m not sure which is the chicken, and which is the egg, but I also find my SAD symptoms compound (or are worsened) by any other stressors/worries I have going on.
 I think SAD heightens your sensitivity and lessens your tolerance overall, making you more susceptible to the negative effects of these other triggers.

 I LOVE Thanksgiving though, so once we get to that week it gets easier.
 Then the Christmas Season is in full swing, complete with all the lights, music, and holiday spirit, so I’m happier.
 Things are also a bit easier with my rambunctious, four-legged “office mate” to keep me company (she doesn’t seem depressed. 😉🐶)